About the Critical Minerals Strategic Reserve

 With other measures for critical minerals, the CMSR reinforces Australia’s position as a reliable and stable supplier.

-How the CMSR will work
+How the CMSR works

 The CMSR draws on $1 billion in funding from the expanded $5 billion Critical Minerals Facility.
 The Australian Government has allocated a further $150 million for selective stockpiling of minerals, where required.

-Support for projects from the CMSR will depend on the needs and conditions of specific mineral markets.
-This will allow Australia to respond to fast-moving market dynamics and the unique circumstances of different minerals.
+The CMSR works by securing rights to an initial subset of critical minerals produced in Australia and on-selling those rights to meet demand.
+Support for projects depends on the needs and conditions of specific mineral markets.
+This allows Australia to respond to fast-moving market dynamics and the unique circumstances of different minerals.

-Minerals in focus
+Critical minerals in focus

 Antimony